 Once the design of an activity has been finalized and legal procedures completed, a RAP will be prepared for the activity.
 As part of the RAP, a census will be undertaken to identify all the PAPs and the related levels of impact.
 The date when the census begins is the cut-off date for eligibility for resettlement and compensation.
 Hence, it is important that this date is fully communicated to all potential PAPs, including through local and national mass-media in the project affected area with sufficient time for these people to ensure their availability for the census.

-This communication will be done through CEP/ PIG and ALRI/PMU in line with the consultation procedures outlined in this document.
+This communication will be done through CEP/ IG and ALRI/PMU in line with the consultation procedures outlined in this document.
 The potential PAPs will be informed through both formal notifications including through local and national mass-media, in writing and by verbal notification delivered in the presence of the community leaders or their representatives.

 7. Methods of Valuating Affected Assets